junaaxya/unmuh-babel-press/README.md

 The application exposes a couple of security-related options under the **Settings → Security** section in the admin dashboard:

-- **require2FA** – setting exists but two factor authentication enforcement is not yet implemented.
+- **require2FA** – toggle intended to enforce two-factor authentication.
+When enabled, logins should verify a TOTP code for users who have configured 2FA.
+(The actual 2FA flow is not yet implemented.)
-- **sessionMaxAgeHours** – how long a login session remains valid before the user needs to sign in again.
+- **sessionMaxAgeHours** – numeric field that determines how long a login session remains valid before the user must sign in again.

-Password length is fixed at 8 characters and validated when invitations are accepted.
-Email sender name and address are configured via environment variables `EMAIL_FROM_NAME` and `EMAIL_FROM` rather than the settings table.
+Invitation passwords are validated server‑side with a fixed minimum of eight characters.
+To change this value, edit the check in `src/app/api/auth/accept-invitation/route.js`.
+Email sender name and address are configured via environment variables `EMAIL_FROM_NAME` and `EMAIL_FROM` instead of the settings table.

+After pulling new code, run `npx prisma migrate deploy` to ensure the database schema is up to date (e.g., to add the `faviconUrl` column).

 api-books